danaevenhaim/testing-app/README.md

-# REmOvE the previous line
+# REmovE the previous line